POW2KOR/adaptive_autosar/doc/bazel-build.md

 For building the debug vesion use `--compilation_mode=dbg`.
 Other useful parameters for debugging purposes are `--verbose_failures` and `--sandbox_debug`.

-Build results are under `bazel-bin` and copy the build artifacts completely from the install directory that is output from the cmake build.
+Build results are under `bazel-bin`